Speech Pathologists specialising in voice, swallow and upper airway disorders and head & neck cancer

 Waitlist

-There is a wait to see us, however, Danielle triages all referrals to ensure those who require more urgent care are seen as quickly as possible.
+We have a high volume demand and often there is a wait to see us, however, we triage all referrals to ensure those who require more urgent care are seen as quickly as possible.
 There is also flexibility if choosing telehealth services, where we can often see you within one week of referral if needed.
 Sometimes, telehealth can be an ideal start to an assessment and treatment program.
-There is a cancellation list managed by our reception team at the Sleep & Breathing Specialist Centre.
+There is a cancellation list managed by our reception team.

 Research Publications